 As I’m sure you can tell from the recipes I’ve posted recently, pumpkin is one of my all time favorite ingredients to play around with in the kitchen.

-About a year ago, I came up with this delicious no-bake pumpkin pie filling recipe, which I loved so much that I knew at some point I would have to turn it into a full-on pie filling.
+Several years ago, I came up with this delicious no-bake pumpkin pie filling recipe, which I loved so much that I knew at some point I would have to turn it into a full-on pie filling.

 Well, that time is finally here and let me tell you, it really did not disappoint!
 I am SUPER impressed with how this recipe turned out, and I know you will be too!